 I split it into two trips.
 The first running from March to June 2018 and the second from January 2019 to March 2019.
 In the interim it was securely stored at a mate’s garage.

-I bought the car with approximately 135000km and it is now showing just over 147000km.
+I bought the car with approximately 135000km and it is now showing just about 150000km.
 As I continue to use the car, this will go up a bit.

 As is the case with reasonably rare cars, there weren’t a lot for sale when I was looking.
 Luckily this one came up and fitted my needs perfectly.
 Reasonably low kilometres and not a garage queen.
 It has a few marks here and there from enjoyment.
 See more below.
 It had service records and to the best of my knowledge had not been mechanically modified.

 This is a car for someone who wants a reasonably low kilometre car without paying the premium for a weekend only driver.
 It is for someone who wants to drive it and not worry about the effect on the value.
 Alternatively it is one where you can get it for less than a garage queen and spend a bit more over time to bring it up to your personal specification.
 Just don’t take 3 years like I am with one of my cars in the US!